 Part D plan sponsor applications due for BALANCE Model participation

-CMS announces whether the 80% Part D participation threshold has been met for 2027 BALANCE launch
+CMS confirmed: 80% Part D participation threshold NOT met — BALANCE will not launch for Medicare Part D in 2027

-BALANCE Model launches for participating state Medicaid programs (rolling enrollment through December)
+BALANCE Model may still launch for participating state Medicaid programs (Medicaid component unaffected by Medicare threshold)

 July 1, 2026

-Medicare GLP-1 Bridge goes live nationwide — $50/month Wegovy and Zepbound for eligible Part D beneficiaries
+Medicare GLP-1 Bridge goes live nationwide — $50/month Wegovy, Zepbound KwikPen, and Foundayo for eligible Part D beneficiaries

-BALANCE Model launches for participating Medicare Part D plans
+BALANCE Model could launch for Medicare Part D if new participation round succeeds

 December 2031